 Oil Lamps and Hurricane Lanterns by Société Industrielle d'Articles d'Éclairage

-Below is an overview of the oil lamps and hurricane lanterns produced by Société Industrielle d'Articles d'Éclairage (S.I.A.E.).
-Unfortunately, no official catalogues or factory documentation have survived, which makes precise dating impossible.
-What is known is that the company operated from 1900 to 1940, which provides a broad timeframe for these products.
-Hurricane lantern production likely began around 1910.
+Below is an overview of the oil lamps and hurricane lanterns produced by Société Industrielle d’Articles d’Éclairage (S.I.A.E.).
+No official catalogues or factory documentation have survived, which makes precise dating impossible.
+The company operated from 1900 to 1940, which provides a broad timeframe for these products.
+Hurricane lantern production probably began around 1910.

-There are many oil lamps fitted with SIAE-made wick holders, but only a small portion of these lamps were actually manufactured by SIAE i have ar had in my collection.
+Many oil lamps are fitted with SIAE-made wick holders, but only a small number of these lamps were actually manufactured by SIAE.
 Because SIAE sold wick holders separately to other lamp producers, a wick holder bearing the SIAE mark does not necessarily mean the lamp itself is an SIAE product.
+The overview below therefore includes only oil lamps that are clearly marked on the lamp body itself.

-For detailed historical background on the company, please visit the page below:
+For the historical background of the company, see the SIAE History page.

-A special thank you to Simeon Denbaes for providing the photographs of the PAON.
+With thanks to Simeon Denbaes for providing the photographs of the PAON, a model that is not yet represented in the collection.

 PAON